ZackWilde27/FlatOut2-HLSLToSHA/README.md

 At the start it'll prompt you for an HLSL file to convert.
 The resulting shader file will be in the same spot with the same name, just with the .sha extension.
 <br>
 <br>
 The script also has the option to run in a loop, so that when it detects the file has changed, it'll automatically recompile.
-It's especially useful for debugging
+Useful for debugging, and maybe other things too.

 <br><br>